devonmyers/Duq-AI-Search/project2-multiagent/README.md

 --Reflex Agent: An agent that avoids ghosts and takes actions to eat food and increase its score

---Minimax Agent: An agent designed using the minimax decision theory algorithm; tries to minimize losses and maximize gains
+--Minimax Agent: An agent designed using the minimax decision theory algorithm which assumes each adversarial player only makes optimal choices; tries to minimize losses and maximize gains

 --Alpha-Beta Agent: An agent that uses alpha-beta pruning to make the minimax algorithm run more efficiently